Knowing how to reclaim your pottery clay is a great way to save good clay. I will go through a few ways you can reclaim

 Labeling takes the guesswork out.
 You may think you’ll remember, and oops!
 You forgot.
 Using tape works the best.
-It makes relabeling easier and your not marking up your buckets.
+It makes relabeling easier, and you’re not marking up your buckets.

 You want to mark the cone size on your bucket when you work with different Clay bodies.
 Especially clays with different cone sizes (firing temperatures).
 You defiantly don’t want to get those mixed up.

 If you add Epson salt, vinegar, Grog, or anything else.
 It’s good to know which additive you added to which clay body.

 POTTERY CRAFTERS THOUGHTS… It’s good to reclaim your clay in a world where there is so much waste.
 Sooner or later your recycled clay will turn into a beautiful piece of pottery.